The USA at a Glance

 Getting a US Driver’s License

-Looking for even more in-depth info on driver's licenses?
-Our article on getting a US driving license has further details.
+Looking for even more in-depth information on driver's licenses?
+Our article on how to get a US driver's license has further details.

-Although variable, the general speed limit on highways across the United States is 65 mph.
-Speed limits within cities differ by zone and type of street.
+Although again depending on the state and type of street, the general speed limit on highways in most of the states is 70 mph.
 The best approach for staying away from speeding tickets, which policemen (also called “cops”) seem to enjoy handing out ruthlessly in the United States, is to keep your eyes peeled for speed limit signs, which are usually located short distances apart.

-Seatbelts are required for drivers and front seat passengers; some states require all passengers to wear seat belts.
-You will see signs along major roads and highways reminding drivers to “buckle up”.
+Seatbelts are required for drivers and front seat passengers; more than half the states require all passengers to wear seat belts.
+You will often see signs along major roads and highways reminding drivers to “buckle up”.
 Remember to also strictly adhere to child restraint laws.
 Drivers are responsible for all passengers under 18.
 Babies and small children are not allowed to sit in the front seat due to the danger of suffocation by airbags.
-Most states do not allow children under the age of 12 to sit in the front seat and require you to use appropriate restraints or adjusted seatbelts.
+Most states do not allow children under the age of twelve to sit in the front seat and require you to use appropriate child safety seats, booster seats, or adjusted seatbelts.
 Again, you should check the state law.

 You must stop for school buses on either side of the road whose red lights are flashing, as children may be crossing the street.
 You will be severely penalized if you disobey any school crossing and school zone speed limits, as these are often monitored by undercover cops or hidden cameras.